hannahilea/HPGL.jl/README.md

 ```
 For additional configuration, see help docs by doing `?plot_file` in the REPL.

-### Cumulative preview
+### Realtime (cumulative) preview/visualization

-To plot HPGL commands one at a time, do
+To preview HPGL commands one at a time, do
 ```
 using HPGL